Do you do hymn study in your homeschool?

 - Request that your older student find Scripture pertaining to other phrases in this work mentioned above (“Born of His Spirit,” “Washed in His blood,” etc.)

 - Have your student write out this hymn in his own words.

 - After studying this hymn, have your student create her own hymn.

 - Assign your student to find a passage of Scripture and compose a melody to accompany it.

-I know what you are thinking….
-You would just love to do hymn study but you are having enough trouble trying to get in math and writing.
+I know what you’re thinking.
+You would love to do hymn study, but you’re having enough trouble trying to get reading, math, and writing in.